bhisaac/5eFP/5eFP-SRD.md

 >>
 >> _(GM)_ "OK, great.
 Tell us about what action your character wants to take.
 And then, when you're ready, tell us what happens."
 >>
->> _(Player 1)_ "Lita looks at Dunsmire and nods and shouts, 'Head's up!'" _(talking to Player 2):_ Brace me for a leap?
+>> _(Player 1)_ "Lita looks at Dunsmire and nods, shouting, 'Head's up!'" _(Talking to Player 2):_ Brace me for a leap?
 >>
->> _(Player 2)_ "Cool.
+>> _(Player 2)_ _(Talking to Player 1):_ Cool.
 Yeah, let's do it.
-Dunsmir braces for her rebound and forms a crab hand, catching her foot and propelling her into the air."
+"Dunsmir braces for her rebound and forms a crab hand, catching her foot and propelling her into the air."
 >>
->> _(Player 1)_ (continues) "Nice!
-Lita twirls her blades into a whirlwind strike, landing on the clay golem and hitting it with a critical hit for 4 slashing damage and cleaving into an orc at it's side for 1 slashing damage."
+>> _(Player 1)_ _(Talking to Player 2):_ Nice!
+"Lita twirls her blades into a whirlwind strike, landing on the clay golem and hitting it with a critical hit for 4 slashing damage and cleaving into an orc at its side for 1 slashing damage."

 If it's done right, everyone will feel chills, a sense of awe and majesty, and an infusion of inspiration at such a dynamic and cool maneuver.
 That's the goal.
 The goal isn't to control the other players.